Skip to main content

 Academic

-To truly comprehend the of combined hormone therapy and lifestyle optimization, we must delve into the intricate biological mechanisms at play.
+To truly comprehend the long-term cardiovascular implications of combined hormone therapy and lifestyle optimization, we must delve into the intricate biological mechanisms at play.
 This requires an understanding of how hormonal signaling cascades interact with cellular processes within the cardiovascular system, and how these interactions are modulated by lifestyle factors.
 The relationship is not simplistic; it involves complex feedback loops, receptor interactions, and gene expression changes that collectively influence vascular health, cardiac function, and metabolic homeostasis.

 Hormonal Influence on Vascular Endothelium